mockoon/mockoon/CONTRIBUTING.md

 For the desktop application:

-- Build the application processes (Electron main and renderer processes) `npm run build:desktop:dev` or with hot reload `npm run build:desktop:dev:watch`.
+- Build the application processes (Electron main and renderer processes) `npm run build:desktop:dev` or in watch mode `npm run build:desktop:dev:watch`.
 - Start the application with `npm run start:desktop:dev`.
+The application will restart automatically when you make changes to the `commons` or `commons-server` libraries or to the desktop application's code.

 ## Work on your feature or bugfix